databrary/policies/data-sharing-manifesto.md

 - Investigators who use information shared by others should follow ethical principles.
 	- They should cite resources contributed by other Investigators.
 Citation is an important currency of scholarly activity.
 	- They should contribute data and analyses of their own to Databrary in a timely way.
 Not everyone has the resources to collect highly valuable data sets.
 But, secondary analyses of data sets should be shared and linked to their original sources.
-	- Investigators who use datasets contributed but others should consider initiating a collaboration with a data contributor if embarking on a new analysis of a contributed data set.
+	- Investigators who use datasets contributed by others should consider contacting the data contributor when embarking on a new analysis of a contributed data set.
+It may also be appropriate to invite the data contributor to collaborate.
 - Databrary encourages data from unpublished studies to be shared.
 In fact, Databrary provides an excellent home for them.